sunilgaikwad/coderunner/README.md

 2) mergesort.cpp
   Mergesort on fixed integer array.
 Runtime of nlog n with additional array og size n, where n is number of elements to sort

+3) quicksort.cpp - Also code for randomised quicksort where we randomly select a pivot index Performing quicksort using the first element of the array as pivot.

 ##/data_structures - implementations of common data structures